The big ship is free, but the hard part isn’t over

 Even if the pilots were found to be at fault, Egyptian law makes it clear the liability does not lie with them and that the captain has responsibility for the vessel even when they are on the ship.

-Damage to the ship, which is still carrying roughly 20,000 containers, will need to be factored in, especially if there is any structural problems to the ship caused during its complicated refloating efforts.
+Damage to the ship, which is still carrying roughly 20,000 containers, will need to be factored in, especially if there are any structural problems to the ship caused during its complicated refloating efforts.

-The grounding of the ship disrupted billions of dollars of trade and analysts have estimated it might take another ten days to clear the backlog, potentially setting up the ground for lawsuits and legal battles.
+The grounding of the ship disrupted billions of dollars of trade, and analysts have estimated it might take another 10 days to clear the backlog, potentially setting up the ground for lawsuits and legal battles.

 Long-term changes

 The incident raises deeper questions about the viability of the current setup of the Suez Canal.
-Some 15 percent of global shipping traffic passes through the waterway each year, according to Moody’s Investor Service, and the canal has been vital to trade for over a century.
+Some 15 percent of global shipping traffic passes through the waterway each year, according to Moody’s Investors Service, and the canal has been vital to trade for over a century.

 But as trade has increased and ships have become far larger, the logistics of traversing the canal have become more complicated.
-A high-ranking canal pilot working for the Suez Canal Authority said that this was a real issue and that winds effected the larger ships’ course more than smaller ones.
+A high-ranking canal pilot working for the Suez Canal Authority said that this was a real issue and that winds affected the larger ships’ course more than smaller ones.

 “The ships today are bigger than they used to be,” the pilot said.
 “This is something new.
 We haven’t seen this before.”

 At 1,312 feet long, the Ever Given is the maximum length permitted in the canal.
-At an estimated 200,000-tons, one shipping salvage company to compare it to an “enormous beached whale” when it became wedged across the waterway.
+At an estimated 200,000 tons, one shipping salvage company to compare it to an “enormous beached whale” when it became wedged across the waterway.

-Egypt has renovated the canal just six years ago, spending over $8 billion to deepen the main waterway and digging new pathways to allow two way transit in some parts.
+Egypt renovated the canal just six years ago, spending over $8 billion to deepen the main waterway and digging new pathways to allow two-way transit in some parts.
 The high price tag drew a critical response from some in the country, who argued that the money could be better spent on public services.

 Genevieve Giuliano, a professor at the University of Southern California’s Sol Price School of Public Policy who has served as an adviser to the U.S. Department of Transportation on freight logistics, said last week that the industry could eventually shift away from the largest ships.